 Satisfied with our evening coffees, we hopped onto the Delhi metro and headed back home—my brother in the general compartment and I in the women’s.
 Things like these—the fact that we require a separate compartment for women—seem glaringly ridiculous especially in light of having returned from a city where men and women can co-inhabit a crowded train without one group harassing the other.

 A couple of days later, I headed to a friend’s place to catch up with old colleagues from work.
 There was good chatter, good pizza and crappy Kingfisher beer.

 I found myself engulfed in a discussion about the Israeli-Palestinian conflict with my friend’s roommate.
 She was vehemently anti-Israel, and I suppose I could see where she was coming from, because that’s how I used to feel before I moved to Jerusalem.

 It’s so easy to talk about a place that one has never set foot in but only read books and news articles about.
 In reality, though, what does it matter what I think?

-But what side am I on?
-I am against the illegal Israeli occupation in the West Bank.
-I am also against those who choose to kill innocent people as a response to it.
-I am against the relentless abuse of power and human rights violations committed by the Israeli state.
-I am frustrated with the inefficiency of the Palestinian Authority in doing a decent job for their people.
+But what side am I on, she wants to know.
+I’m against the illegal Israeli occupation of the West Bank.
+I am also against those who celebrate the killing of innocent people—on either side.
+I am against the relentless abuse of power and human rights violations committed by the Israeli state, and I’m frustrated with the inefficiency of the corrupt Palestinian Authority in doing a decent job for their people.